stibbons1990/hex/docs/blog/posts/2025-02-22-home-assistant-on-kubernetes-on-raspberry-pi-5-alfred.md

 *Additional application settings \> TLS* because Nginx is now using a certificate signed by Let's Encrypt.
-However, if **No TLS Verify** is to be disabled, then it is necessary to set **Origin Server Name** (`kubernetes-alfred.very-very-dark-gray.top`) to the FQDN so that Cloudflare accpets the certificate.
+However, if **No TLS Verify** is to be disabled, then it is necessary to set **Origin Server Name** (`kubernetes-alfred.very-very-dark-gray.top`) to the FQDN so that Cloudflare accepts the certificate.

 ## Tailscale